PaulPoandl/Helix/README.md

 To activate or deactivate the ServerSocket functionality, you can use the corresponding command.
 When activated, the ServerSocket feature allows you to communicate with Helix from multiple terminals using helix_command command, like helix_command hello.
 However, to enable this feature globally, you'll need to add specific configuration to your shell configuration file (e.g., bashrc or zshrc).
+Please refer to the GitHub page for detailed instructions.
 Keep in mind that when the ServerSocket is deactivated, this functionality will no longer be available.
-(Remember, when activated the terminal where Helix.py is running still has to be open in the background)
+(Remember, when activated the terminal where Helix.py is running still has to be open in the background) (Please keep in mind, that the command 'run tcommand to' does not work with ServerSocket, so it only can be executed in the terminal where Helix.py is running, as well as the 'show' and 'change' commands.

-To obtain the APIs for OpenAI and WolframAlpha, visit their respective websites.
+To obtain the APIs for OpenAI, Gemini and WolframAlpha, visit their respective websites.
 For calendar functionality, ensure you have both 'token.json' and 'credentials.json' files saved in the same directory as 'Helix.py'.
 The 'credentials.json' file can be obtained from Google by following the instructions on their website.
 After running Helix with Google Calendar for the first time, the token.json file will be automatically generated in the same directory.
 However, you may already have the 'credentials.json' file obtained from Google for Calendar.
-For detailed instructions on activating Google Calendar API and obtaining this file visit this link https://developers.google.com/calendar/api/quickstart/python.
+For detailed instructions on activating Google Calendar API and obtaining this file, visit this link https://developers.google.com/calendar/api/quickstart/python.

+When you get the warning 'Warning: unsupported distribution.', it means that you are not able to execute the command 'run tcommand to', because your package manager was not found, what is needed for 'run tcommand to update system'.
+But beside that you can use Helix.py normally.

 For assistance, feel free to reach out to us via email at bytegroovelabs@gmail.com or paul.poandl@gmail.com, or find more information on our website at https://aicommandhub2.wordpress.com.